Skip to content

 Usage

 An HTTP cache is a transparent layer between you and the origin server.
 Its main goal is to save time & bandwidth by avoiding network if requested resources are locally retrievable.
 It does so while preserving the typical HTTP client-server semantics.
-Thus, it should be OK for modules to start using a cache-configured Methanol (and hence HttpClient) instance as a drop-in replacement without further setup.
+Thus, applications can start using a cache-configured HTTP client instance as a drop-in replacement without further setup.

 CacheControl